brandonprry/VolatileOCPP/README.md

 https://github.com/steve-community/steve/issues/1609

-Unless your CS or CSMS implements every OCPP method, then not every scenario will apply to your implmentation.
+Unless your CS or CSMS implements every OCPP method, then not every scenario will apply to your implementation.
 Those scenarios will be skipped during execution.
 Most implementations will be a subset of the full OCPP specification.

 If you need help verifying your OCPP implementation, email bperry@atx.services to see how we can help.